-When it comes to Canadian cuisine, the first thing that comes to mind probably isn’t a bar or pub food.
-Every region has its own specialty and preference with these good eats, from chicken wings with bleu cheese dressing to bangers and mash or your traditional pickled egg.
-In Canada, however, there is one dish that is fully unique and wonderfully tasty.
-That dish, of course, would be poutine.
+When it comes to Canadian cuisine, the first thing that comes to mind is probably not a bar or pub food.
+Every region has its specialty and preference for these good eats, from chicken wings with blue cheese dressing to bangers and mash or your traditional pickled egg.

 How Did Poutine Get Its Start?

-There are a few fanciful tales about how this popular Canadian dish first came about in the 1950’s.
+There are a few fanciful tales about how poutine, this popular Canadian dish, first came about in the 1950’s.
 Maybe the most widely told story is that Fernand Lachance told everyone that it would “make a damn mess” when he was asked to put some cheese curds onto some fries.
-The gravy, as the tale goes, was later added because the fries would “get too damn cold” while trying to eat them and the cheese.
-Whether you believe this tale or one of the others, they all have one thing in common: poutine came from Québec.

-The word “poutine” dates back to 1810 and one of the most common definitions of the word throughout time has been that of an “unappetizing mixture of various foods, usually leftovers.”
 Some say it is the Canadian version of the English puddings, while others say it is more like a classic chili-cheese fries type of dish.
 It may not be the healthiest dish you ever eat, but it is wonderful on the taste buds!

 But… Poutine Gyros?

-Since the poutine migrated out of Québec, different regions put their own take on this classic Canadian dish.
+Since the poutine migrated out of Québec, different regions put their take on this classic Canadian dish.
 You might find poutine with Bolognese sauce and spicy sausage.
-Shredded cheese instead of cheese curds is a pretty common substitution and food combination.
-You might find ground beef and onions added to a classic poutine recipe.

 How to Make Poutine Gyros